NCLEX Nursing Exam Overview

 Taking the Test

-The NCLEX examination has a series of multiple choice questions.
+The NCLEX examination has a series of multiple choice questions (view the CNA examination guide at ThinkCNAOnline).
 Test takers work with an interactive system that helps determine many test questions they need to answer.
 The system called, computerized Adaptive Testing (CAT) will then decide when they have passed it.
 Candidates seeking an RN degree should expect to answer a minimum of 75 questions during the course of the test.
 Candidates who are applying for LPN certification can expect to answer at least 85 questions.
 The test continues until the candidate completes the required number of test questions and either passes or fails.